First, Second, Third, Fourth Generation Computer Languages

 See more on operating systems below.

-Second Generation Language for Low-Level, Stored programs
+Second Generation Language (low level)

 - Written using English-like abbreviations instead of those numeric commands.
 The Assembler converts the abbreviations back to those numeric commands.